 Chair of Millennial Advisory Group and Hope Street Director

 Kat George is a policy, stakeholder engagement and project management professional working across human rights, consumer rights, privacy and data ethics.
 She is an LL.M candidate at the University of Melbourne, with research focusing on economic and social well-being, and the impact of data and technology on the future of human rights.
 Kat is also an accomplished editor and writer, and her work has appeared in publications including The Guardian, Huck Magazine, Right Now, Dazed Digital, Noisey and Refinery29.
 She has a background in media and publishing, and has worked in London and New York as a freelance consultant.
 Kat has also worked in the humanitarian sector, coordinating psycho-social support for children living in refugee camps in Greece.
-In her spare time, Kat volunteers as a Board Member of Hope Street Youth and Family Services and is an active member of the Australian Artificial Intelligence Collaborative Network.
+In her spare time, Kat volunteers as a Board Member of Hope Street Youth and Family Services and sits on the Hope Street Corporate Committee.
+She is an active member of the Australian Artificial Intelligence Collaborative Network.
 She also likes reading, tiny dogs, her husband, and unlimited re-watchings of past seasons of Ru Paul's Drag Race.

 I am a passionate advocate for human rights.
 Hope Street's work with young people facing hardship is invaluable and inspiring.
 I am excited to support this work, and strive towards a future where everyone has equal opportunity.
 I am part of the Millennial Advisory Group to help raise awareness about the important economic and social challenges facing young people, and energize people to join in and offer support to Hope Street's programs in any way they can.